CEPH-Lab/influenza-seasonality-shanghai/README.md

     - Install the R libraries needed for the analysis by setting INSTALL = T
     - Run the analysis by highlighting small sections of the code and clicking the "run" command.
     - The full analysis will take around 10 minutes to run.
+    - To make sure the code is working, check that the plots produced from the code are similar to those in the main text.
 - To run the modeling analysis:
   - Compile the code by opening a terminal in the main project directory and typing: *modeling_analysis/seasonal_influenza_model/MyCompiler.sh*
     - The ./Mycompiler.sh script will only work when running from the seasonal_influenza_model folder.